-- The Linux kernel uses C - Subset of C99 + some extensions (likely() / unlikely() annotations, etc...) - As said, no access to standard libraries - Different set of header files and utility functions - Strict coding style to control the quality (Documentation/CodingStyle, scripts/checkpatch.pl) - Some Assembly is used (for entry points, etc...) - Example: Linked Lists (include/linux/list.h)
+- The Linux kernel uses C - Subset of C99 + some extensions (likely() / unlikely() annotations, etc...) - As said, no access to standard libraries - Different set of header files and utility functions - Strict coding style to control the quality (Documentation/CodingStyle, scripts/checkpatch.pl) - Some Assembly is used (for entry points, etc...)
+The kernel provides infrastructure for commonly used data structures (for example, Linked Lists include/linux/list.h)